 The word was chosen by the then Argentine coach Alejandro Sabella in association with Pepsi, and it roughly means:

 - The perfect way to play football, an unlimited capacity for self-improvement.

-- Describes the best player of all time.
+- Describes Lionel Messi, the best player of all time.

 However, Messi is not the only footballer to have an entry in the dictionary.
-In 2012, Sweden honoured Zlatan Ibrahimovic, as they coined a term to describe his greatness in the Swedish dictionary.
+In 2012, Sweden honored Zlatan Ibrahimovic, as they coined a term to describe his greatness in the Swedish dictionary.

-The reason behind that is because of a latent inferiority complex, that the Barcelona superstar has had to suffer in his early years.
+The reason behind that is because of the latent inferiority complex that the former Barcelona superstar had to suffer in his early years.
 At the time, he was still the most gifted amongst his peers but had not yet conquered the footballing world.